-Forecasting business demand has been difficult since the pandemic, with lockdowns and recovery making this more uncertain.
 Business demand has been lower than we expected this year, leading to a lower contribution to the cost of running the services we provide and upward pressure on bills for all customers.
-We now expect the economy to move into recession during 2023-24 and do not expect demand to reach the same levels as we saw before the pandemic.
+We also expect some household and business customers to move to lower tariffs, which reduces their contribution.
+This will inevitably lead to increases for customers that continue to be billed in the same way as they were last year.